polar-app/polar-app/.journals/BURTON.md

 - the code here isn't complete or tested yet.
 I need to implement more of the core operations like join and search but I think the index is created now.

+## EPUB is working

+- ... work on this in the background ... it IS rendering to a single page now
+- I need to build a new viewer for it because we only have our htmlviewer and pdfviewer and this one doesn't work properly

+- also I need some sort of table of contents for the document and navigation for the ToC

+- instead of a VIEWER maybe we just make it a fully fluid webpage.
+I think that might be better!

+    - FIXME what about the sidebar? use the same web sidebar style in the browser.

+    - FIXME: OR inline annotation and improve upon that...

+    - FIXME talk to jonathan about this.

 # PREHISTORY

 - We have a new EPUBViewer that basically can RENDER to a single page but we